breznak/neural.benchmark/data/datasets/synthetic/anomalyPoint/phase/README.md

 - functions frequency : if `neat`, then 1 Hz
 - length : specified in a data file name
 - anomaly : point anomaly

+## Expectations

+- `local memory`: the algorithm should detect the point of phase shift as an anomaly, but then quickly realize a known sequence and start predictions according to that.
+- `long-term memory`: alternatively, the algorithm should determine a known (sub)sequence (eg. downhill) and realize that it is not at the time when it should occur (there should be uphill).
+- Notice the problem of "locality/scale" happens to humans as well as to neural networks :wink: